 Semi-circular sections have been hewn from this swimming hole’s sides by rolling rocks.
 According to José, these pegos (small lakes) are associated with magical female spirits.
 They're known as mouras encantadas.
 And are said to guard Portugal’s watery places.
 Pego da Laima nearby, is said to have a golden arrow hidden in its depths.

-Near Pontal da Carrapateira, Nicolau pointed out a terrace on the cliff face.
+Near Pontal da Carrapateira Dropdown content, Nicolau pointed out a terrace on the cliff face.
 “When sea bream come to breed here.
 Fishermen sleep on the cliff."

 Don't want to sleep on a cliff?
 Try Hostel do Mar in Carrapateira, close to Bordeira Beach.